Get a rough idea of what a career break might cost you over time. All figures are shown in today's dollars so they are easier to make sense of.

 How fast does your salary typically grow each year?

 How we calculate this: We use NZ-specific research from Motu Research and Stats NZ.
-The wage penalty on return (4.4% for any break, 8.3% for breaks over a year) is from peer-reviewed NZ labour market data.
-All future figures are converted back to today's dollars using 2.5% annual inflation — so the numbers are meaningful now, not in 20 years.
+The wage penalty on return (4.4% for any break, 8.3% for breaks over a year) comes from NZ labour market data.
+Future figures are converted back to today's dollars using 2.5% annual inflation, so the number is easier to compare to life right now.

 Enter your salary and age to continue.